Turkish PM says Kurdish peace moves open to sabotage

 PKK "READY FOR WAR AND PEACE"

-The biggest obstacle to the process could come from within the PKK itself and hawkish Kurds, who may have been disappointed that Ocalan's announcement simply declared the period of armed struggle over without making any concrete demands.
+The biggest obstacle to the process could come from within the PKK itself and more hawkish Kurds, who may have been disappointed that his announcement simply declared the period of armed struggle over without making any concrete demands.

 "The Kurds have been fighting for their rights for 30 years and this state of war has brought them a kind of patience, foresight and wisdom.
 They know better than anyone about being deceived and left in the lurch," said Ezgi Basaran, columnist with the liberal Radikal daily.